William M. Bunn: Governorship

 Actions by Bunn, combined with anti-Mormon rhetoric, were not enough to satisfy the radical elements of his own party.
 A dispute arose between him and the leader of the radical Republican faction, US Marshal Fred Dubois, when the governor refused to appoint a candidate supported by Dubois to a newly created position in Bingham County.
-This led to a confrontation between the governor and the marshal, leading Bunn to walk away from a face-to-face meeting Dubois.
+This led to a confrontation between the governor and the marshal, leading Bunn to walk away from a face-to-face meeting with Dubois.
 Bunn claimed that Dubois was about to pull a gun on the unarmed governor, and Dubois in turn labeled Bunn a coward.
 Despite this incident, the governor preferred to allow "Boise Ring" leader David P. B. Pride to contend with Dubois for control of the Republican party within the territory.

 Tensions between the moderate and radical factions continued to build until February 14, 1885.
 In the early morning hours, after that day's newspaper had already been printed with a series of stories and editorials critical of Bunn, the offices of the Boise City Republican suffered a break-in that scattered the paper's type.
 At about the same time, the offices of the Idaho Democrat were set on fire.
 Neither incident caused serious damage, but did result in a popular uproar.
 Dubois supporters used the incident as an excuse to have local newspapers reprint year-old Philadelphia editorials critical of Bunn.
 The entire incident would later become known as the "Bunn War."

 At the time of the break-ins, Bunn was on an extended leave of absence.
 He returned to Idaho after five months and submitted his resignation: dated July 3, 1885, it was effective six days later.

 Later life

 After his resignation, Bunn returned to his home town.
 In 1908 he published Some After Dinner Speeches containing a collection of his oratories.
-Bunn died in Philadelphia on September 19, 1923.
+He served as prothonotary of the Philadelphia Common Pleas Court from 1922 to 1923.
+Bunn died in Philadelphia on September 19, 1923, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.